How to Choose a Good Residential Property Manager

 4. What are their fees?

-Tip: Never select an Agent because he has the lowest fees.
+Tip: Never select a property manager because they have the lowest fees.

-Remember that if he gives his own money away readily, then how much easier will it be for him to give away your money and suggest a lower price than your property is really worth.
+Remember that if the company gives money away readily, then how much easier will it be for them to give away your money and suggest a lower price than your property is really worth.
 Rather than choosing the lowest bidder, carefully investigate a few competing companies and take time to interview the manager who would be assigned to your property.
 However, fees are important and you need to completely understand what you will be charged.

 Lease or procurement fee - This is a fee to lease your property to a new tenant and is usually charged to your account at the time the tenant moves in.
 Many times this comes out of the first month's rent that has deposited into your account.